 Reduce chances of confused interpretation of objects/ reduce things that frighten the patient

-- The person may assume a reflection in a mirror is another person, and may get frightened.
-If the patient shows this problem, remove mirrors or keep them covered
+- The person may think a reflection in a mirror is another person.
+This could frighten them. if so, remove mirrors or keep them covered

 - Some decoration pieces can frighten the patient, such as deer-heads and masks, or vivid pictures that are depressing/ dark